Marianne van Bochove

 Lees mijn nieuwe blog op Sociale Vraagstukken over hoe de inzet van vrijwilligers tot nieuwe winnaars en verliezers in zorg en welzijn leidt.

 En bekijk de onderzoeksagenda Informele zorg en ondersteuning van ESHPM!

-Marianne van Bochove (1983) is an assistant professor of Sociology at the institute of Health Policy and Management at the Erasmus University Rotterdam, the Netherlands.
-Her research and teaching interests pertain to identity and boundary work in the fields of migration and care, including issues such as:
+I am an assistant professor of Sociology at the Erasmus School of Health Policy & Management (ESHPM) at the Erasmus University Rotterdam, the Netherlands.
+My research and teaching interests pertain to identity and boundary work in the fields of migration and care, including issues such as:

 - Migrant workers in long-term care